nilearn/nilearn/CONTRIBUTING.rst

 or open a new one.

-The best way to contribute and to help the project is to start working on known issues such as `Good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ , `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
+The best way to contribute and to help the project is to start working on known issues such as `good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
 If an issue does not already exist for a potential contribution, we ask that you first open an `issue <https://github.com/nilearn/nilearn/issues>`_ before sending a :ref:`pull request` to discuss in advance scope and potential design